 Phase 1 aims to vaccinate all South African health workers (around 1.2 million people, including those working in healthcare facilities such as cleaners etc).
 In Phase 2 essential workers (including teachers, transport drivers, police officers, retail workers), persons in congregate settings (such as prisons, refugee camps, homeless shelters etc), persons over 60-years (an estimated 5 million people) and persons over 18-years with co-morbidities (an estimated 8 million people) will be vaccinated.
 Phase 3 of vaccinations targets the 22.5 million members of the population aged over 18.

-South Africa has made deals directly with pharmaceutical companies and will also be receiving vaccines via the Covax scheme, including Pfizer, AstraZeneca and Johnson & Johnson vaccines.
-The first vaccines administered were from Johnson & Johnson and data from these first vaccinations will be shared as part of a trial to monitor its efficacy against new variants.
+South Africa has made deals directly with pharmaceutical companies Pfizer and Johnson & Johnson for its vaccines.
+The first vaccines administered were from Johnson & Johnson and data from these first vaccinations will be shared as part of a trial to monitor the vaccine's efficacy against new variants.
+Due to the difficulties of storage, broadly speaking Pfizer vaccines are being used in urban areas and Johnson & Johnson in rural areas.

 I am taking a flight – what's the situation with the airports?